hubleto/developer/v0/book/content/pages/docs/apps.md

 # Apps

-Apps are packages containg some functionality.
+Apps are packages containg most of Hubleto functionality.

 A Hubleto app is a bundle or package which contains a functionality covering specific goal.
 For example, there are apps like `Customers`, `Contacts`, `Campaings`, `Deals`, `Projects`, `Tasks` or others.